Phinnnty/Hammerspoon/README.md

 A collection of Lua scripts for the [Hammerspoon](https://www.hammerspoon.org/) automation tool for macOS.
 These scripts provide various utilities to enhance productivity and automate repetitive tasks.

+## Installation

+1. Install [Hammerspoon](https://www.hammerspoon.org/) if you haven't already
+2. Clone this repository to your local machine
+3. Copy the scripts or Spoons to your Hammerspoon configuration directory (`~/.hammerspoon/`) - you can find it manually by opening the Finder application, then hitting Command + Shift + G to search Finder and type in Hammerspoon or Spoons.
+4. Add the necessary `require` or `hs.loadSpoon()` calls to your `init.lua`

 ## Scripts Overview

 ### MoveMousetoScrollBar.spoon